ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-schinazi-masque-h3-datagram.md

 "Datagram-Flow-Id" is a Item Structured
 Field {{!STRUCT-FIELD=I-D.ietf-httpbis-header-structure}}.
-Its value MUST be a List of Integers.
+Its value MUST be a List Structured Field, whose members MUST all be Items of type Integer.
 Its ABNF is:

 ~~~
   Datagram-Flow-Id = sf-list